-You could be swaying towards the Yes answer.
-However, let’s reflect on the general, word-on-the-street thoughts that most parents go along with… which is No. The birthday boy or girl shouldn’t win the main pass the parcel prize.
-The main reason is because parents feel that the birthday person gets enough presents.
+The word-on-the-street thoughts that most parents go along with… is No, the birthday person doesn’t have to win the main prize.
+Parents generally feel that the birthday person gets enough presents.

-Having a party guest as winner is a far more popular and fairer option amongst party-hosting parents.
+Having a party guest as the winner is a more popular and fairer option amongst party-hosting parents.

 To truly-ruly play pass the parcel by the rules means the music controller would have absolutely no idea which child receives the parcel when the music stops.
 The winner is by pot luck.
 During the game, one child may unwrap three prizes whilst other children may miss out altogether.

 Whichever approach you follow, choose the one that works for you, your child and their friends.
-And most of all, enjoy playing one of the best classic party games – pass the parcel!
+For tips on how to play pass the parcel, read more here in this blogpost.
+Most of all, enjoy playing one of the best classic party games – pass the parcel!

 Some links in this post click through to various partners.
 When you make a purchase, I may earn a commission.
 Affiliate programs include, but are not limited to the eBay Partner Network (Australia and International), Amazon and a variety of Australian online shops.